Charleston Charlies: Former Charlies who became Major League managers

+Notably, Valentine, Howe, and Randolph all managed the New York Mets, while La Russa, Howe, and Macha each managed the Oakland Athletics.

+Managers

-Former Major League baseball player and Atlanta Braves coach, Jim Beauchamp managed the Charleston Charlies from 1977 to 1979.
+Former Major League player and longtime Atlanta Braves coach Jim Beauchamp managed the Charleston Charlies from 1977 to 1979 during the club’s affiliation with the Houston Astros.

 Earlier Charleston Minor League Clubs

 Charleston's first Triple-A club, the Charleston Senators, moved to town on June 23, 1952, when the original Toledo Mud Hens franchise shifted there.
 The Senators played in the American Association through the 1960 season.
 They were farm clubs of the Chicago White Sox, Detroit Tigers and Washington Senators at various times during this period.

 On May 19, 1961, after only five weeks of play, the St. Louis Cardinals abandoned their plans to place their Triple-A International League affiliate in San Juan, Puerto Rico, and moved the team, nicknamed the Marlins, to Charleston to finish out the season.
 This club – Charleston's second Triple-A franchise – stayed only those few months and relocated to Atlanta, for the 1962 season to become the Atlanta Crackers.

 Charleston had a team, the West Virginia Power, in the Low A South Atlantic League until the 2020 reorganization of the Minor Leagues resulted in Charleston being left without an MLB affiliate.
+The franchise continues to operate as an Atlantic League team as the Charleston Dirty Birds.
 Historically, it has also been represented in the Eastern League and the mid-20th century Middle Atlantic League, among others.